kjpgit/HumbleForwarder/README.md

 ## Overview

 Takes email received by SES, and sends it to a different destination via SES.
 Simple address mapping is supported.
 Feel free to fork it if you want more configurability.

+I use it to [enable additional accounts in Gmail](https://support.google.com/mail/answer/22370?hl=en).

 ## Setup Instructions